Gobie/regex/README.md

         // do something with $matches if used at all
     }

-This code is **always** correct as long as `$pattern` is not dynamically created and matching can never hit backtracking or recursion limit and `$subject` is well formed UTF-8 (if UTF-8 is used) and *planets stay in conjunction*.
+This code is correct as long as `$pattern` is not dynamically created and matching can never hit backtracking or recursion limit and `$subject` as well as `$pattern` are well formed UTF-8 strings (if UTF-8 is used).

 Two types of errors can happen here.
-We speak about compilation errors which trigger E_WARNING like backtracking and recursion limit and input errors.
-Next there are runtime errors which are dealt with with `preg_last_error()`.
+We speak about compilation errors which trigger E_WARNING like input errors.
-That is a lot of error handling to take care about.
+Next there are runtime errors which we can deal with using `preg_last_error()` function.
+Those are hitting backtracking or recursion limit and encoding issues.
+But only if compilation error didn't happen, otherwise this function is unreliable as it doesn't clear its state.

 More robust and less error-prone version: